peroon/HelloProjectRecognizer/README.md

 # TODO

-* Since it is meaningless to learn almost the same face image, we want to eliminate overlapping images by sorting by image similarity
+* Since it is meaningless to learn almost the same face image, we want to eliminate overlapped images by sorting by image similarity